Gabby Petito's boyfriend charged with using her bank card; arrest warrant issued | Law-Order

 Gabby Petito's boyfriend charged with using her bank card; arrest warrant issued

-The FBI on Thursday asked for information from members of the public who may have had contact with Laundrie or Petito at the Spread Creek Dispersed Campground between Aug.
-27-30.
-Petito's remains were found less than 1,000 feet (300 m) from where, on the evening of Aug.
-27, another pair of travel bloggers caught video images of the couple's 2012 white Ford Transit van parked along a dirt road.
+The family believes the couple was headed to Grand Teton National Park in Wyoming at the time.
+Schmidt received text messages from Petito's phone on Aug.
+27 and Aug.
+30, but suspects that someone other than her daughter sent them, according to investigators.

-Gabby Petito's boyfriend, whom police have sought for six days in connection with the 22-year-old travel blogger's death during their cross-country road trip, was charged on Thursday with using her bank debit card.
-A search warrant was issued for Brian Laundrie, 23, after a grand jury in U.S. District Court in Wyoming indicted him on a single count of unlawfully using the bank debit card.
+Gabby Petito's boyfriend, whom police have sought for six days in connection with the 22-year-old travel blogger's death during their cross-country road trip, was charged on Thursday with fraudulently using her bank debit card.
+A search warrant was issued for Brian Laundrie, 23, after a grand jury in U.S. District Court in Wyoming indicted him on a single count of unlawfully using the card and Petito's personal identification number.
 He was not charged in her death.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)